-Harvey et al., 2018).
+- 145 2018).
+However, when assuming a representative eruptive scenario, one is implicitly neglecting the large uncertainties (both aleatory and epistemic) in the parameters that define the scenario also called "intra-size variability" (Woodhouse et al., 2015; Harvey et al., 2018).
 More recent approaches try to circumvent the effects of natural variability by averaging hundreds of simulations where eruption parameters are sampled within a broad set of eruptive conditions in the so-called "eruption range scenarios" (Bonadonna et al., 2005; Folch and Sulpizio, 2010; Prata et al., 2019).
-However, the use of a specific and limited range of eruption parameters continues introducing a large biased and uncertainties in the description of potential eruptive processes.
+However, the use of a specific and limited - 150 range of eruption parameters continues introducing a large biased and uncertainties in the description of potential eruptive processes.
 For this reason, more recent approaches are based on the concept of a continuum of possible combinations of eruptive parameters, which translates into exploring a large set (many thousands) of simulations as proposed by Sulpizio et al. (2012); Sandri et al. (2016).
 Eruption parameters (e.g, total erupted mass, duration of the fallout phase, mass eruption rate, total grain size distribution, etc.) are defined and randomly sampled from specific probability distributions (Sandri et al., 2016).
-The processes for sampling and weighting possible statistical combinations of values for the volcanological parameters corresponds to their probability of occurrence: this allows giving more/less weight to more/less likely combinations.
+The - 155 processes for sampling and weighting possible statistical combinations of values for the volcanological parameters corresponds to their probability of occurrence: this allows giving more/less weight to more/less likely combinations.
 In order to explore the intra-size variability, we proceed as in Sandri et al. (2016):

-1. A very broad range of possible eruptive scenarios, characterized by the total erupted volume, is selected as explained in Section 3.1.

-2. The total erupted volume is used to define the total erupted mass, the eruption magnitude, and the VEI.

-- 3. The eruptive range is split into eruption classes linked to representative members (see Section 3.1), each characterized by an approximate conditional probability in the geological and historical record (see Table 1). - 4.
-Over the total range of possible erupted volumes (approximately $10^7 10^{10}$ m3), up to 6 different truncated Probability - 155 Density Functions (PDF) are tested to describe the conditional probability of these 4 mutually exclusive classes: Normal, Exponential, LogLogistic, LogNormal, Gamma and Weibull.
+- 1. A very broad range of possible eruptive scenarios, characterized by the total erupted volume, is selected as explained in Section 3.1. - 160 2.
+The total erupted volume is used to define the total erupted mass, the eruption magnitude, and the VEI. - 3.
+The eruptive range is split into eruption classes linked to representative members (see Section 3.1), each characterized by an approximate conditional probability in the geological and historical record (see Table 1). - 4.
+Over the total range of possible erupted volumes (approximately 107 1010 m3), up to 6 different truncated Probability Density Functions (PDF) are tested to describe the conditional probability of these 4 mutually exclusive classes: Normal, Exponential, LogLogistic, LogNormal, Gamma and Weibull.
 The best model is selected according to the Akaike's Information Criterion (AIC) (Bozdogan, 1987; Akaike, 1998), where the relative goodness of fit of such PDFs (i.e., the likelihood of the catalog's frequencies of the different eruptive classes, under different PDFs) is compared, penalized by the number of parameters.
-The PDF with the lowest AIC is considered the best among all specified ones.
-Indeed, the assumption of a common PDF for the total erupted volume across the different eruption classes allows a smooth and 160 coherent linking among them (Sandri et al., 2016).
+The PDF with the lowest AIC is considered the best among all the specified ones.
+Indeed, the assumption of a common PDF for the total erupted volume across the different eruption classes allows a smooth and coherent linking among them (Sandri et al., 2016).
 For JM, the Weibull PDF better fitted the expected frequencies on the sub-ranges for the 4 different eruption classes.
-This PDF is used to assign a conditional probability of occurrence to each simulation as a function of the associated total erupted volume (see Figure 3). - 5.
-Considering the behavior of similar scenarios including wet plumes, for Medium and Large classes we account for ash aggregation assuming two different aggregate types characterised by densities in the range of 250 and 350 kg/m3 and diameters between 100 and 250 μ m.
+This PDF has been used to assign a conditional probability of occurrence to each simulation as a function of the associated total erupted volume (see Figure 3). - 5.
+Considering the behavior of similar scenarios including wet plumes, for Medium and Large classes we account for ash aggregation assuming two different aggregate types characterized by densities in the range of 250 and 350 kg/m3 and diameters between 100 and 250 μ m.